fspettel/recareDataChallenge/README.md

 ## Getting Started

-Just clone the repository and run the scripts after installing the prerequisites
+Just clone the repository and run the scripts after installing the prerequisites (if not yet installed)

 ### Prerequisites